Reading Redis data with redis.lookup

 You can use the redis.lookup transformation to read existing data from Redis during the transform stage of a job.
-This is useful when you want to denormalize incoming change data by enriching a record with values that RDI has already written to Redis from another table (see Data denormalization for more information about this technique).
+This lets you enrich an incoming record with values that are already present in the target database.

-For example, a pipeline for the Chinook database might write artist records to Redis, then use redis.lookup in an album table job to add selected artist details to each album record before writing it to the target database.
-This lets you design the structure of your Redis data to fit the read patterns of your application while still keeping the source database normalized.
+For example, a pipeline for the Chinook database might read an artist record that is already stored in Redis and use redis.lookup in an album table job to add selected artist details to each album record before writing it to the target database.

 The redis.lookup transformation works by executing a Redis command and adding the result to the record.
 You specify the command and its arguments in the transform configuration with the cmd and args properties.
 For example, the following transformation job uses the HGET command to read the name field from an artist hash and adds it to the album record under the artist field.
 A particularly important thing to note here is that the args elements are all interpreted as JMESPath expressions, but YAML syntax allows for each element to be a quoted string.
 This means that you must double quote any string arguments that you want to be treated as literal strings (as with name below), otherwise JMESPath will try to interpret them as field names, which will generally give the wrong result.
 Specifically, use a different quote character for the outer quotes and the inner quotes.